|The Boston Tea Party|

 The Gaspee AffairOn 9 June 1772, HMS Gaspee, a British customs schooner that had been engaged in anti-smuggling operations, ran aground in shallow water near what is now known as Gaspee Point in the city of Warwick, Rhode Island, while chasing the packet boat Hannah.
 A group of men led by Abraham Whipple and John Brown attacked, boarded, looted, and torched the ship.
 After a period of quiet, this incident inflamed tensions again.

 The Boston tea partyIn 1773 the government reduced the duties on tea in an attempt to aid the struggling East India Company – to dispose of its surplus tea, and to undercut the cost of smuggled goods.
-But it also gave the Company monopolistic power to sell the tea through special agents, undercutting the profits of the colonial merchants.
+But it also gave the Company monopolistic power to sell the tea through special agents, undercutting the profits of the colonial merchants, who had been smuggling in tea from Holland.
 The Sons of Liberty saw this as an affront and on 16 December, some fifty of them boarded three tea ships in Boston harbour, and dumped 342 chests into the harbour, cheered on by the crowd.

 ‘It was against this background that the thirteen British colonies of North America finally made the shift from a collection of discrete jurisdictions barely communicating with each other in 1763 to an almost coherent body of individuals who, by 1776, were able to equate their quibbles with the British Crown with “the cause of all mankind”.'
 Susan-Mary Grant, A Concise History of the United States of America (Cambridge, 2012, p.
 103)